-- Losses on MBS resulted from the sales of Agency Securities during the year ended December 31, 2017 of \$4,012,398 compared to \$7,195,157 during the year ended December 31, 2016. - Other than temporary impairment: For the years ended December 31, 2017 and December 31, 2016, we also considered whether we intended to sell Agency Securities and whether it was more likely than not that we could meet our liquidity requirements and contractual obligations without selling Agency Securities.
-During 2017, we identified certain low yielding Agency Securities that we plan to replace with securities having more attractive returns as market conditions permit.
-For those securities, we recognized losses totaling \$13,707 in our consolidated financial statements of operations for the year ended December 31, 2017.
-The aggregate fair value of the remaining identified low yielding Agency Securities is \$795,724 at December 31, 2017.
-We determined that there was no other than temporary impairment of our remaining Agency Securities. - We had sales of Credit Risk and Non-Agency Securities of \$8,372 during the year ended December 31, 2017, compared to \$61,843 for the year ended December 31, 2016. - Sales of Interest-Only Securities for the year ended December 31, 2016 were \$66,982.
-There were no sales of Interest-Only Securities for the year ended December 31, 2017. - Gains (losses) on Derivatives resulted from a combination of the following: - We increased our total interest rate swap contracts aggregate notional balance from \$4,225,000 at December 31, 2016 to \$5,250,000 at December 31, 2017.
+- Losses on Agency Securities resulted from the sales of Agency Securities during the year ended December 31, 2018 of \$4,496,015 compared to \$4,012,398 during the year ended December 31, 2017. - At December 31, 2018 and December 31, 2017, we also considered whether we intended to sell Agency Securities and whether it was more likely than not that we could meet our liquidity requirements and contractual obligations without selling Agency Securities. - During the second quarter of 2017, we identified certain low yielding Agency Securities that were replaced with securities having more attractive returns.
+For those securities that were previously identified, we recognized additional losses totaling \$(12,090) for the year ended December 31, 2018 in our consolidated financial statements of operations.
+We determined that there was no other than temporary impairment of our remaining Agency Securities as of December 31, 2018. - We recognized losses of \$(13,707) in our consolidated financial statements of operations for the year ended December 31, 2017 on certain of our low yielding Agency Securities that were determined to represent an other than temporary impairment because we planned to replace these low yielding securities with securities that had more attractive returns, as market conditions permitted.
+We determined that there was no other than temporary impairment of our remaining Agency Securities as of December 31, 2017.